ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 > Start an smux session with 1 hour walltime and 4 CPUs on the
 > `comp` partition.
 >
-> Hint: running smux n --help may help you if you get stuck.
+> Hint: running `smux n --help` may help if you get stuck.
 >
 > {: .source}
 >